yuuire/guide/docs/privacy-settings/software/browsers/chrome/desktop.md

 # Chrome Desktop Settings

-Open the three-dot menu in the top right corner and open 'Settings'.
+Open the three-dot menu in the top right corner and open `Settings`.

 ## You and Google